jtrieu48/SlamData/README.md

 ### Get Average Rating

-This is a custom metric made to compile average rating of a draft round within a season
+This is a custom metric made to compile average rating of a draft round within a season.
+Dot graph of draft round is available here.

 ### Calculate Net Rating

 This is a custom metric made to compare relative skill of players.
 Calculated using a player's total points, rebounds, and assists in the dataset.
 A new CSV file is created and filled to store these comparisons.
+Bar graph of net rating is avaiable here.

 ### Sequential Search